bsc7th/dotfiles/README.md

 Most of my plugins come from [Folke's](https://github.com/folke) Neovim config, with a few others from talented developers at Neovim Spectrum.
 My workflow is inspired by [Josean Martinez's](https://github.com/josean-dev) and [Takuya Matsuyama](https://github.com/craftzdog), also known as [craftzdog](https://github.com/craftzdog) or [devaslife](https://www.youtube.com/results?search_query=devaslife) on YouTube.
 You can also use the Neovim website as a guide, as it provides detailed information on each repository, helping you better understand how things work.

-If you need detailed, beginner-friendly guidelines on how to set up Neovim from scratch, I highly recommend watching [Josean Martinez's](https://github.com/josean-dev) and [ThePrimeagen](https://github.com/ThePrimeagen) YouTube videos.
+If you need detailed, beginner-friendly guidelines on how to set up Neovim from scratch, I highly recommend the following:

 - [How I Setup Neovim To Make It AMAZING in 2024: The Ultimate Guide](https://www.youtube.com/watch?v=6pAG3BHurdM) by [Josean Martinez](https://github.com/josean-dev)